andrebask/thesis/11 - chapter6.md

 ## Kawa debugger
 `call/cc` and first-class continuations allow to suspend the execution of a program, store its state, and resume it, even multiple times.
 This, in addition to the instrumentation performed to obtain it in Kawa, can be exploited to implement debugging features.
 I extended the technique described in Chapters 3-4 to implement a simple debugger.

-When the modified code runs, it stops at breakpoints and lets you step through the program and inspect variables.
-The following command are supported:
+When you enable the debugging mode, the compiler instruments each atomic expression with debugging calls, and generates code to store variable declarations in an internal symbol table.
+When the resulting code  runs, it stops at breakpoints and lets you step through the program and inspect variables.
+The following commands are supported:

 command       | result
 --------------|------------------------